mindersec/minder/docs/docs/profile_engine/manage_profiles.md

 # Manage profiles

-In order to detect security deviations from repositories or other entities, Mediator is relying on the concepts of **Profiles**.
+In order to detect security deviations from repositories or other entities, Minder is relying on the concepts of **Profiles**.
 A profile is a definition of a verification we want to do on an entity in a pipeline.
 A **profile** is an instance of a profile type applied to an specific group, with the relevant settings filled in.